Below are project help documents with more information on the post-completion of your project.

 One of Waterlox®’s product performance characteristics certainly does not include “scratching or scuffing easily”.
 Often times when customers call us to report this perceived “lack” of performance; we try to learn what the spread rate of the material was when the finish was applied and what methods of application were used.
 A properly finished surface with…

-If you are having an issue getting the final finish to lay down just right, these tips can help you finish your project and make it the envy of your friends and neighbors.
-There are myriad causes for poor appearance ranging from dust, wood fibers, rushed application, bugs, bubbles, streaks, etc., but the cure is…
+If you are having a hard time getting the final finish to lay down just right, these tips can help finish your project and make it the envy of your friends and neighbors.
+There are a myriad reasons for poor appearance ranging from dust, wood fibers, rushed application, bugs, bubbles, streaks, climatic change during drying,…

 Traditional Waterlox® systems began with a sealer, namely, Waterlox® ORIGINAL Sealer & Semi-Gloss Finish or Waterlox® MARINE Sealer.
 Waterlox® developed a new product aimed at simplifying and speeding up the application process, UNIVERSAL Tung Oil Sealer (UTOS).
 UTOS provides excellent protection, durability and appearance properties that Waterlox® products are known for along with some other advantages.…